grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-helm-chart-4.x-to-5.0.md

    1. If you have Kubernetes version 1.22 or later and want to upgrade to Kubernetes version 1.25 after this procedure then follow the [Migrate to Kubernetes version 1.25]({{< relref "./migrate-to-kubernetes-version-1.25.md" >}}) guide.

 {{% admonition type="warning" %}}
-Using `rbac.forcePSPOnKubernetes124` true value prevents you from upgrading to Kubernetes version 1.25.
+Using `rbac.forcePSPOnKubernetes124` equal `true` value prevents you from upgrading to Kubernetes version 1.25.
 {{% /admonition %}}